-King David's Tomb: The Burial site of the Second King of Israel
+King David's Tomb: The Burial Site of the Mighty King of Israel

 King David’s Tomb is traditionally located on Mount Zion in Jerusalem, in a building complex that also houses the Cenacle, the site of the Last Supper.
 The tomb is situated in a ground floor room of the complex, marked by a large cenotaph adorned with a velvet cloth and embroidered with symbols associated with King David, including a crown and a harp.